GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

-As shown in Figure~\ref{fig:diagram_fe}, by comparing NLR models with different abundance ratios of Ne/Fe to the observed line ratios, we can constrain the Ne/Fe of GS\_3073.
-Specifically, based on the less noisy $0.3^{\prime \prime}\times 0.3^{\prime \prime}$ extraction of the PRISM cube, the $3\sigma$ upper limit on the attenuation-corrected flux ratio of \nev$\lambda 3426$/\fevii$\lambda 6087$ implies $\rm [Ne/Fe] \lesssim -0.1$ even assuming no dust depletion.
-Unlike Fe, Ne is in general not depleted onto dust grains in the ISM.
-While there is clear evidence for the presence of dust based on the observed \heii$\lambda 1640$/\heii$\lambda 4686$, it is possible that the region hosting coronal lines, such as \fevii$\lambda 6087$, has the dust destroyed due to the high temperature and intense ionizing radiation.
-Still, our constraint on Ne/Fe suggests that Fe is enriched compared to Ne.
+As shown in Figure~\ref{fig:diagram_fe}, by comparing NLR models with different abundance ratios of Ne/Fe \redtxt{(with O/H, N/O, and C/O fixed to the values derived in Section~\ref{sec:diagnostics})} to the observed line ratios, we can \redtxt{roughly estimate} the Ne/Fe of GS\_3073.
+Specifically, based on the less noisy $0.3^{\prime \prime}\times 0.3^{\prime \prime}$ extraction of the PRISM cube, the \redtxt{two upper limits} on the attenuation-corrected flux ratio of \nev$\lambda 3426$/\fevii$\lambda 6087$ implies \redtxt{$\rm [Ne/Fe] \lesssim 0.65$ and $\rm [Ne/Fe] \lesssim 0.05$, respectively,} assuming no dust depletion.
+Unlike Fe, Ne is in general not depleted onto dust grains in the ISM. \redtxt{Thus, if there is dust depletion, the intrinsic abundance ratio of Ne/Fe is even lower.} While there is clear evidence for the presence of dust based on the observed \heii$\lambda 1640$/\heii$\lambda 4686$, it is possible that the region hosting coronal lines, such as \fevii$\lambda 6087$, has the dust destroyed due to the high temperature and intense ionizing radiation. \redtxt{We note that the reason we chose NLR models rather than BLR models is in part due to the fact that the critical densities of \nev\ and \fevii\ ($\sim 10^7~{\rm cm^{-3}}$) are lower than the typical densities of broad-line emitting clouds ($\gtrsim 10^8~{\rm cm^{-3}}$; \citealp{netzer1990}).
+It is suggested that the coronal-line emitting regions are likely more extended than the BLR but more compact compared to the bulk of the NLR \citep[e.g.,][]{nagao2003}, although there is also observational evidence that they can be more extended \citep{negus_mangacl_2021}.
+To check the density, we further computed BLR models with a density of $n_{\rm H} = 10^8~{\rm cm^{-3}}$ and a column density of $N_{\rm H} = 10^{23}~{\rm cm^{-2}}$, and dense NLR models with a density of $n_{\rm H} = 10^7~{\rm cm^{-3}}$.
+We found our estimations are largely unchanged even with these high density models. }